carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

     *These rules are equivalent to retrieving the complete contents of LS.*

-    Then the value V pushed by the ``DW_OP_deref*`` operation is an implicit pointer value IPV with a target architecture specific address space of AS, a debugging information entry of D, and a base type of T. If AS is the target architecture default address space, then T is the generic type.
+    If both the above conditions are met, then the value V pushed by the ``DW_OP_deref*`` operation is an implicit pointer value IPV with a target architecture specific address space of AS, a debugging information entry of D, and a base type of T. If AS is the target architecture default address space, then T is the generic type.
 Otherwise, T is a target architecture specific integral type with a bit size equal to S.

-    Otherwise, if a ``DW_OP_deref*`` operation is applied to a location description such that some retrieved bits come from an implicit location storage that is the same as LS, then the DWARF expression is ill-formed.

-    If IPV is either implicitly converted to a location description (only done if AS is the target architecture default address space) or used by ``DW_OP_LLVM_form_aspace_address`` (only done if the address space specified is AS), then the resulting location description RL is:
+    If IPV is either implicitly converted to a location description (only done if AS is the target architecture default address space) or used by ``DW_OP_LLVM_form_aspace_address`` (only done if the address space popped by ``DW_OP_LLVM_form_aspace_address`` is AS), then the resulting location description RL is:

-    * If D has a ``DW_AT_location`` attribute, the DWARF expression E from the ``DW_AT_location`` attribute is evaluated as a location description.
-The current subprogram and current program location of the evaluation context that is accessing IPV is used for the evaluation context of E, together with an empty initial stack.
+    * If D has a ``DW_AT_location`` attribute, the DWARF expression E from the ``DW_AT_location`` attribute is evaluated with the current context, except that the result kind is a location description, the compilation unit is the one that contains D, the object is unspecified, and the initial stack is empty.
 RL is the expression result.

+      *Note that E is evaluated with the context of the expression accessing IPV, and not the context of the expression that contained the* ``DW_OP_implicit_pointer`` *or* ``DW_OP_LLVM_aspace_implicit_pointer``
+      *operation that created L.*

     * If D has a ``DW_AT_const_value`` attribute, then an implicit location storage RLS is created from the ``DW_AT_const_value`` attribute's value